Puff Pastry Breakfast Tart with Bacon and Eggs

 Key Ingredients and Substitutions

-This delicious tart uses all the usual breakfast ingredients but can be easily customized to your tastes.
-Try adding tomatoes, breakfast sausage, or even asparagus – really any vegetable or protein you enjoy.
+This delicious tart uses all the usual breakfast ingredients but can be easily customized.
+Add tomatoes, breakfast sausage, or even asparagus – any vegetable or protein you enjoy.

 The complete ingredient list and measurements are listed in the printable recipe below.

 • Puff Pastry: Making traditional ‘full puff’ pastry is a labor of love.
-We love our cheater’s version of puff pastry (rough puff) and it tastes better than store-bought.
-We usually make a full recipe, divide it up into equal sections, and then freeze it.
+We love our rough puff pastry recipe, which tastes better than store-bought.
+We usually make a full recipe, divide it into equal sections, and then freeze it.
 If you don’t want to make your own, there are plenty of store-bought versions that you can find in the freezer section of your grocery store.
 For this recipe, you will need one sheet of puff pastry weighing about 8-9 ounces.

-• Cheese: There are two different types of cheese for this tart: goat cheese helps create the creaminess in the mushroom layer but doesn’t melt like other types of cheese.
+• Cheese: This tart has two different types of cheese.
+Goat cheese helps create the creaminess in the mushroom layer but doesn’t melt like other types of cheese.
 The Fontina adds a buttery, nutty flavor and adds that cheesy melt.

 ingredients